nikolovlazar/hashnode-backup/ckf2yb3wi0060uts12mtf82a2.md

 Working in teams is not always easy.
 But, it shouldn't be a nightmare too.
 Be smart about the tools you're using.
 Also, be smart about the communication.
 When the developers and designers are in total sync, amazing things can happen.

 ## Free Figma Template
-Click [here](https://www.figma.com/file/Gp06ea38Z2OBiMoXh8a8B1/Design-Handoff-Tailwind-CSS?node-id=0%3A1) to get the free Figma template.
+Check out the free Figma Template.
+Go through the pages and read the explanations.
+If you like it, feel free to duplicate it and use it in your projects!

+%%[improve-design-handoff-figma-embed]